Pilipinas HD

-Pilipinas HD is a Philippine free-to-air television channel that broadcasts cultural programming.
+Pilipinas HD was a Philippine free-to-air television channel that broadcasts cultural programming.
 During its initial broadcast from June 12 (Philippine Independence Day) until August 31, 2016, Chino Trinidad rented a satellite space to all subscription providers to be able to watch by the viewing public free of charge.

+History

-On September 1, 2016, Pilipinas HD was launched on digital terrestrial television it signed a blocktime deal with Broadcast Enterprises and Affiliated Media, Inc. However, unlike its pay-TV counterpart, BEAM TV handles and supplies the channel's programming on a dedicated subchannel.
+On September 1, 2016, Pilipinas HD was launched on digital terrestrial television, following a blocktime deal signed with Broadcast Enterprises and Affiliated Media, Inc. However, unlike its pay TV counterpart, BEAM TV handles and supplies the channel's programming on a dedicated subchannel.

-Programs
+On November 4, 2024, the channel began timesharing with D8TV as part of its soft launch on digital television.

+On January 20, 2025, the channel ceased broadcasting after 8 years and 6 months, following Trinidad's sudden passing in July 2024, and six months after its initial launch.
+D8TV then took over full-time on the same BEAM TV subchannel space.

+Final programming

-This is a list of programs to be aired on the channel's initial run:
+These were the list of programs aired before the channel's closure: